rapidsai/gpuci-mgmt/templates/README.md

 ### Ansible

-There are two playbooks:
-- `playbook_cpu.yml` - For the CPU type
-- `playbook_gpu.yml` - For the GPU type
+There is a single playbook (`playbook.yml`) which has two different groups to run different roles.

-Each playbook has a few roles:
+There are a few roles:
 - `common` - Common packages/installs between CPU & GPU
 - `cpu` - CPU specific installs
 - `gpu` - GPU specific installs (NVIDIA drivers, CUDA, etc)